 According to KLAS Research’s 2023 performance and market share report, Epic received the highest vendor rating with an 'A' grade, while MEDITECH earned a solid 'B' for its overall performance and market standing.

-With 13.2% of U.S. hospital EHR market share, Meditech has made itself into one of the leading EHRs in the industry.
+With 13.2% of the U.S. hospital EHR market share, Meditech has made itself one of the leading EHRs in the industry.

 Meanwhile, Epic, with a history spanning over four decades, has established itself as a reliable choice.
 Known for its telehealth capabilities, patient portal, scheduling, and billing features, Epic offers many tools to enhance patient engagement and streamline revenue management.

-Having 37.7% of U.S. hospital EHR market share, Epic is the leading software at the moment.
+Having 37.7% of the U.S. hospital EHR market share, Epic is the leading software at the moment.

 In its 2023 performance and market share overview, healthcare research firm KLAS gave top vendor Epic Systems its highest ‘A’ rating, while awarding competitor Meditech a ‘B’ grade for its offerings and market presence.
 Now, let's delve into the specifics of these software solutions and see how they stack up against each other.